United States District Court for the Western District of North Carolina

 Appeals from the Western District of North Carolina are taken to the United States Court of Appeals for the Fourth Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).

 Jurisdiction

 The court's jurisdiction comprises the following counties: Alexander, Alleghany, Anson, Ashe, Avery, Buncombe, Burke, Caldwell, Catawba, Cherokee, Clay, Cleveland, Gaston, Graham, Haywood, Henderson, Iredell, Jackson, Lincoln, Macon, Madison, McDowell, Mecklenburg, Mitchell, Polk, Rutherford, Swain, Transylvania, Union, Watauga, Wilkes and Yancey.
 It has jurisdiction over the cities of Asheville, Charlotte, Hickory, and Statesville.

 The United States Attorney's Office for the Western District of North Carolina represents the United States in civil and criminal litigation in the court.
-As of 3 March 2025 the United States Attorney is Dena J. King.
+As of 3 March 2025 the United States attorney is Russ Ferguson.